Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 ## The Baseline

-I have used the code above to set a baseline for how negative I was over the past 12 months and found the following results:
+I have used the code above to set a baseline for how negative I was over the past 12 months and found that I had not posted enough to set a decent baseline, so I used the past 24 months rather than the past 12 months instead.
+From that base line I found the following results grouped by medium:

 - I used the Twitter API to pull my posts from July 2017 until July 2018 and found my average sentiment was:
 - I used the Facebook API to pull my posts from July 2017 until July 2018 and found my average sentiment was:
 - I used the Reddit API to pull my posts from July 2017 until July 2018 and found my average sentiment was:

 This shows that I am more negative on twitter etc, don't know how bad other people are compared to this?
 Does x represent a negative person?

-I have not written any code to pull my emails back yet, but will add it in here if I do that in the future.
+TODO: I have made a web front end to display this data here